 Gluten free (mild reactions only)

 A6: We have plenty of clients who have allergies to nuts, wheat, etc. Please give us details of your allergy at the time of booking.
-Please indicate the severity of the reaction and what type of medicines you have to take in an emergency.
-If your allergy is severe you must be accompanied by a friend on the trek who is aware of your allergy and the location of any required medicines.
-We do not accept clients with life-threatening allergies.
+Please indicate the nature of the reaction and what type of medicines you have to take in an emergency.
+Clients with an allergy must be accompanied by a friend on the trek who is aware of your allergy and the location of any required medicines.
+We do not accept clients with very severe or life-threatening allergies.
 Due to the nature of the remote geographical location of the trail and the lack of suitable nearby medical facilities Peru Treks will not accept any responsibility, either directly or indirectly, for any problems due to your special medical/dietary requirements.
 We suggest that you to check with your doctor before booking the trek.

 A7: You must disclose at the time of booking any medical condition that could affect your ability to do the Inca Trail trek.
 Peru Treks reserves the right not to accept a trek booking if we feel that a medical condition may put your life or the lives of any of our trekking staff or other clients at risk on the trek.
 People with heart conditions, knee problems, severe asthma or pregnant should not participate in the trek.
-People with mild asthma / diabetes will have to bring a medical note from their doctor stating that they are fit to undertake the trek.
+People with mild asthma / diabetes will have to consult their doctors and follow their doctor's advice.
 They will also be required to be accompanied by a trekking companion on the trek at all times who will trek at their sides and be familiar with any medicines required in case of an emergency.
 Peru Treks reserved the right to cancel the trek booking of a client if the client has not fully disclosed at the time of making a booking a medical condition that may pose a risk to the health of the client and/or other trekkers.
 No refunds will be given in this instance.

 Due to the nature of the remote geographical location of the trail and the lack of suitable nearby medical facilities along the trail Peru Treks will not accept any responsibility, either directly or indirectly, for any problems due to your special dietary requirements / medical condition.
+Clients proceed at their own risk.
 We suggest that you check with your doctor before booking the trek.

 A8a: We require everyone to be in Cusco for at least 2 nights prior to starting the trek, although 3 nights is even better.
 You must pay your trek balance at least 2 days before trek departure.
 For example if your trek departs on a Monday you must come to our office before 7.30 pm on Saturday to pay the trek balance.
 This ensures that everyone in the group is well acclimatized to the high altitude before starting the trek.
 Please note the trek balance needs to be paid in Cusco and cannot be paid in advance of your arrival.